dmorrill10/dmorrill10.github.io/index.md

 ## Currently

 Ph.D student at The University of Alberta.
-Research interests include algorithmic game theory, online learning, reinforcement learning, and deep learning.
-In particular, scaling techniques for solving and playing imperfect information games to human-scale games.
+Research interests include game theory, online learning, reinforcement learning, and deep learning.
+In particular, methods to scale techniques that solve or play imperfect information games up to human-scale games.

 ## Education